Skip to main content

 Leilani Rivera

-Leilani Rivera (she/her) is a freshman at Earl Warren College majoring in Microbiology.
+Leilani Rivera (she/her) is a sophomore at Earl Warren College majoring in Microbiology.
 She is excited to start college at UCSD in the fall and learn more about her passion for Biology.
 She wishes to help someday create vaccines for illnesses that occupy underprivileged communities.
 Leilani hopes that the knowledge she gains from UCSD will help her make a difference.
 She believes that by helping others by learning about viruses and illness, she can significantly impact many people's lives.
 Leilani also can't wait to inspire others to follow their passions and make their mark.

 • Rohan Sachdeva